Kurukshetra to have a Bharat Mata Temple: Khattar

 The International Gita Mahotsav, which began here on November 23, will last till December 10.
 “Bharat Mata Ka Mandir will become a key cultural centre for the people, a symbol of our unity,” said Khattar, while replying to a question on the upcoming temple.

-The programmes of the International Gita Mahotsav this year are slated from December 3 to December 8.
+The main programmes of the International Gita Mahotsav this year are slated from December 3 to December 8, the chief minister said.
 “It is a matter of pride that the Centre has given its consent to use the Logo of “Atulya Bharat” (Incredible India) during the Mahotsav.

 “It is also a pleasant coincidence that after a fortnight of the Mahotsav, solar eclipse would be visible in Kurukshetra on December 26 after a gap of 10 years.
 Lakhs of pilgrims are expected to visit Kurukshetra on this occasion as well,” he added.
 He said various dignitaries, including BJP working president J P Nadda, Union Minister Nitin Gadkari and Uttarakhand Chief Minister Trivendra Singh Rawat among others, would participate in the ongoing Gita Mahotsav here.

 The chief minister also told reporters that Uttarakhand was a "partner state" for the 'Mahotsav' this year, while 15 countries are participating in the event.
-He said on the occasion of Gita Mahotsav, several international delegations, including those from Britain, Mauritius, Australia and Canada would be visiting Kurukshetra.
+He said on the occasion, several international delegations, including those from Britain, Mauritius, Australia and Canada would be visiting Kurukshetra.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)